amida-tech/recruitment-registry/api/docs/api.md

 }
 ```

 Consent Document `id` is needed to sign the document during registration.
-Property `updateComment` is optional and collected when a consent document is updated and null here since it was not collected.
+Property `updateComment` is optional and collected when a consent document is updated.

 There are three seperate pieces of information required for participant registration.
 First is the account information which consists of username, email, and password